gladyschenyx/foundational_hpc_skills/intro_to_c/README.md

 int i = 2;
 printf(“The value of the integer is %d\n”, i);
 ```
+* i represents the variable whose value is used in the format tag
 The Result of Example 3 would be: The value of the integer is 2

  <ins>Example 4</ins>: